qped-eu/MASS-checker/src/main/java/eu/qped/java/readme.md

 - " : TEST or COVERAGE" - Defines this type as default for all classes.
 - "classname : TEST or COVERAGE" - Defines this type as default for an explicit class.
-- "classname : TEST, COVERAGE or CUSTOM : method name or line index : feedback not empty" - Defines a custom feedback for an explicit class and identifier.
+- "classname : TEST, COVERAGE or CUSTOM : method name or line index : feedback" - Defines a custom feedback for an explicit class and identifier.

 The framework velocity is used to format the created feedback.
+If no formatting template is provided only the feedback body will be generated.
-The property summary can be used in a vm template.
+The property summary can be used in a vm template to format and enrich your feedback white additional information.
 Following classes can be accessed be the summary property.
 The summary has only diract access to the FormatterFacade class.

 FormatterFacade Method:

-- List<Feedback> feedbacks()
+- List< Feedback > feedbacks()
-- List<TestFB> testFeedback()
+- List< TestFB > testFeedback()
-- List<StmtFB> stmtFeedback()
+- List< StmtFB > stmtFeedback()
-- List<ByClass> byClass()
+- List< ByClass > byClass()

+Over the Class FormatterFacade you can access following Classes:

 ByClass Method:

-- List<ByMethod> byMethods()
+- List< ByMethod > byMethods()
 - CoverageCount branch()
 - CoverageCount line()
 - StateOfCoverage state()